-Unlike cars, the weight of the vehicle has only a small impact on the total weight.
+Unlike cars, the weight of the vehicle has little impact on the total weight.
 Moreover, the personal preferences for low rolling resistance or a high degree of suspension comfort vary a great deal.

 It is important to remember that

-- the higher the tyre pressure is, the lower the wear, rolling resistance and the risk of breakdown are. - The lower the pressure in the tyre is, the greater the comfort and grip that the tyre offers is.
+- the higher the tyre pressure is, the lower the wear, rolling resistance and the risk of breakdown are. - the lower the pressure in the tyre is, the greater the comfort and grip that the tyre offers is.